zengbing15/lumos_doc/docs/tutorials/nft.md

   });
 ```

-Step 4.
-Add a fee for the transaction.
+**Step 4.
+Add a fee for the transaction.**

-Note: For simplicity, the token sender will pay for the transaction fee.
+**Note**: For simplicity, the token sender will pay for the transaction fee.
 So the token sender must have spare CKB capacities in addition to the NFT token.

 ```javascript
 skeleton = await common.payFee(